Clean as You Go

 3 – 5 minutes is reported as being the most effective.

-Cleaning and sanitising is distinctly different from the way we would deep clean the kitchen.
+Cleaning and sanitising are distinctly different from the way we would deep clean the kitchen.
 Check out our article on deep cleaning in the kitchen.
 We also have a deep cleaning schedule available for download.

 Deep Cleaning in the Kitchen